The University of the Arts Helsinki receives approximately 100 international exchange students every year. Would you like to be one of them?

 Transcript of Records and/or a certificate of previous studies

-A video recording is required from the applicants to show the artistic capability of the applicant.
+A video recording of your playing or singing is required.
 The video needs to be uploaded to the application system.
-The repertoire you wish to play on the recording can be selected freely and a good number is 1-3 pieces.
+You may choose the works freely, a good number is 2-3 pieces in contrasting styles.
 Total length of the recording should not be longer than 20 minutes.

 Students applying to composition: Scores

-Composition applicants must submit the score of one-two composed piece(s) showing both technical and compositional skills.
+Composition applicants must submit the score of one or two work(s) showing both technical and compositional skills.